Horrid Henry: The Movie: Release

-Horrid Henry: The Movie was theatrically released on 29 July 2011, in the U.K. by Vertigo Films.
+Horrid Henry: The Movie was theatrically released on 29 July 2011, in the United Kingdom by Vertigo Films.
 It was later released on DVD and Blu-ray on 28 November, that same year, in the United Kingdom.

 Reception

 Box office

 The film opened at #5 in the box office in the United Kingdom with £1.3 million, in a Top 10 led by Harry Potter and the Deathly Hallows – Part 2 and Captain America: The First Avenger.
 It was knocked down the next week to #7, by Super 8 and Mr. Popper's Penguins.

 Critical response

 Common criticisms included the unfunny, juvenile humour, stuttering plot, and unimaginative use of stereoscopy.
 The bright colour palette was widely praised, but generally said to be wasted, given the overall low quality of the film.

 Leslie Felperin of Variety stated: 'Thinly scripted, even for a kidpic, but luridly colored enough to keep even nap needing tots (or parents) awake, this sophomore effort by Brit helmer Nick Moore (Wild Child) reps something of a waste of its impressive roster of supporting thespian talent, while its use of 3D is likewise less than imaginative.'

 Derek Adams offered the film mild praise in Time Out: "Horrid Henry is indelibly flawed and disorderly in tone but not devoid of rambunctious charm".
 When interviewed on Desert Island Discs by Kirsty Young, Horrid Henry book author Francesca Simon stated, 'I haven't seen [the film]...I had nothing to do with it.'
 She would also express her dislike of the film during a Q&A at the Edinburgh International Book Festival in August 2019, stating that it differed from the books.
 Sandie Angulo Chen of Common Sense Media gave this a film two stars out of five, describing as a "forgettable British kid comedy [that] is pretty horrid indeed."